 First, the risk for wild animals to suffer from warm environmental conditions are very unlikely to occur in a post-absorptive state during the night.
 The thermal physiology and the responses to warm conditions are thus likely to differ between an animal fasting and resting within a metabolic chamber and the same animal within its natural environment.
-For instance, the body temperatures of dovekies measured by Beaman et al. [1] during their respirometry assays differ markedly from the body temperature measured on the same species while resting at the breeding colony [3] as illustrated in Fig. 1.
-Dovekies resting at the breeding colony at an average air temperature ( $T_a$ ) of 5.4°C had a body temperature 1.5°C higher than dovekies measured in respirometry chambers below the thermal inflexion point (average $T_a = 14.5$ °C), and 1.1°C higher than those measured above the thermal inflexion point (average $T_a = 28.4$ °C).
-Dovekies thus seem to be in a hypometabolic state while sitting in a dark respirometry chamber in a post-absorptive state.
-The results of Beaman et al. [1] for body temperature are relatively similar to those obtained in dovekies measured in respirometry chambers under fulllight conditions ( $T_b$ = 40.1 ± 0.4°C) [4], which suggests that light exposure is unlikely the main driver of the hypometabolic state observed during respirometry.
-From my perspective, it thus seems that any conclusion on the thermal response of dovekies measured from respirometry studies should not be used, or used with extreme caution, to extrapolate the thermal response of free-living dovekies, especially to warm environmental conditions.
-While the precious data on body temperature collected by [3] and [1] on dovekies regarding this specific point is striking, it is likely that such assumption may apply to other wild endotherms.
+For instance, the body temperatures of dovekies measured by Beaman et al. [1] during their respirometry assays differ markedly from the body temperature measured on the same species while attending the breeding colony [3] as illustrated in Fig. 1A.
+Dovekies at the breeding colony at an average air temperature (T_a) of 5.4°C had a body temperature 1.5°C higher than dovekies measured in respirometry chambers below the thermal inflexion point (average $T_a = 14.5$ °C), and 1.1°C higher than those measured above the thermal inflexion point (average $T_a = 28.4$ °C).
+Of course, those animals are not fully comparable, and for instance T_b has been shown to decrease within the first hour following the return to the colony [3].
+Yet, even if we select data for wild dovekies after more than 1 hour spent at the colony, being fully inactive (vectors of the dynamic body acceleration ≤ 0.05) and within a range of T_a comparable to captive birds (i.e. $T_a > 5.0$ °C), their body temperature remains 0.8°C higher than birds in a respirometry chamber under relative similar T_a (Fig 1B).

-Fig. 1: Body temperature of wild dovekies measured at the corresponding air temperature in situ while resting at the breeding colony (yellow), and during respirometry assay both below (blue) and above (red) the thermal inflexion point.
+Fig. 1: Comparison of body temperature (T_b) between free-ranging dovekies attending the breeding colony and wild-caught individuals held in respirometry chambers.
+A) Dovekies measured at the corresponding air temperature (T_a) in situ while attending the breeding colony (yellow), and during respirometry assay both below (blue) and above (red) the thermal inflexion point.
 Data at the colony were retrieved and averaged for the N = 8 individuals (n = 4352 measures) from [3], while data for respirometry have been extracted from Fig. 2c in [1] using https://plotdigitizer.com/ but cannot be averaged for each individual (N = 36, n = 95 measures) considering the lack of information on individual identity.
-Mean $\pm$ SD are presented and have been analyzed for body temperature using non-parametric Kruskal-Wallis test (K-W $\chi^2$ = 26.3, p < 0.001).
+Mean \pm SD are presented and have been analyzed for body temperature using non-parametric Kruskal-Wallis test (K-W χ^2 = 26.3, p < 0.001).
 Different letters represent significant differences in body temperature according to Dunn's post-hoc tests (all p < 0.020).
+B) Free-ranging and wild-caught dovekies measured in the most comparable status possible.
+Data for free-ranging individuals [3] have been restricted to datapoints gathered after more than one hour attending the colony, being in a resting state (vectors of the dynamic body acceleration \leq 0.05) and at temperatures comparable to captive individuals (i.e. $T_a > 5$ °C; N = 7, n = 707).
+Data for captive individuals [1] have been restricted to measurements conducted below 10°C (N = 17).
+Mean \pm SD are presented and have been analyzed using non-parametric Mann-Whitney tests (For T_b : p = 0.0025; for T_a : p = 0.11).